Joshua Stonko

-Joshua J. Stonko (born 1992/1993) is an American politician who is currently a member of the Maryland House of Delegates for District 42C in Carroll County, Maryland.
+Joshua James Stonko (born 1992/1993) is an American politician who is currently a member of the Maryland House of Delegates for District 42C in Carroll County, Maryland.
 He was previously a candidate for District 5 of the Maryland House of Delegates in 2014 and 2015.

 Background

-Stonko graduated from the University of Maryland, College Park with a Bachelor of Arts degree in economics in 2014, and later attended the University of Maryland Global Campus, where he earned a Bachelor of Science degree in computer science.
+Stonko graduated from Manchester Valley High School in 2011, afterwards attending the University of Maryland, College Park, where he earned a Bachelor of Arts degree in economics in 2014.
 After graduating, he worked for PNC Bank from 2015 to 2022, and for JPMorgan Chase since 2022.

 In the legislature

 Stonko was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Appropriations Committee.